Kathleen E. Kristian, PhD

 2009-2011 - Postdoctoral Research Scientist, DOE Ames Laboratory and Iowa State University, Ames, IA

 Dr. Kristian’s research interests fall broadly in the areas of organometallic/inorganic reaction mechanisms, with a specific interest in the synthesis and reactivity of transition metal complexes of nitrogen oxides.
 This highly interdisciplinary area incorporates ideas and methods from inorganic and organic synthesis, chemical kinetics, catalysis, photochemistry, and instrumental methods.
+In the field of organometallic chemistry, Dr. Kristian is investigating the synthesis of new transition metal complexes of N-heterocyclic carbene ligands.

 In addition to inorganic chemistry research, Dr. Kristian is active in the field of chemical education.
-Her work in this area includes development of new laboratory experiences for chemistry students, the use of instructional technology to enhance collaboration on coursework, and methods for teaching scientific writing to undergraduates.
+Her work in this area includes development of new laboratory experiences for chemistry students, the use of instructional technology to enhance collaboration on coursework, and strategies for teaching scientific writing to undergraduates.

 Research & Publications: